The Chronology of Revelation

 In the section three Woes, it was shown that the “Third Woe” (Revelation 11:14) will take place at some point after the Seventh Trumpet is blown.
 Although there will be “flashes of lightning, rumblings, peals of thunder, an earthquake and a great hailstorm” (11:19) at this time, these will be only relatively minor manifestations of the Third Woe.

-As has been described, Revelation 11:1-19 is a review of the second half (42 months or 1,260 days) of the 70th Week.
-Likewise, Revelation 12:6–14:20 is yet another chronological and sequential restatement of the second half (1,260 days) of the 70th Week.
+As has been described, Revelation 11:1-19 is a brief review of the second half (42 months or 1,260 days) of the 70th Week.
+Likewise, Revelation 12:6–14:20 is yet another succinct chronological and sequential restatement of the second half (1,260 days) of the 70th Week.

 the woman

-The initial embodiment of Judaism was the first family of Israel: Jacob (the “sun”), Rachel (the “moon”), and Jacob’s twelve sons (the “twelve stars”)—Genesis 37:9,10.
-The son of the woman—and the Son of God—who came into the world was Jesus Christ (1 John 4:14,15).
-Satan (the red dragon) attempted to destroy the woman’s son (Jesus), via crucifixion; but Jesus—the one “who will rule all the nations with an iron scepter”—was resurrected and taken up to God’s throne in heaven (Revelation 12:4b,5).
+More specifically, the original son of the woman—and the Son of God—who came into the world was Jesus Christ (1 John 4:14,15).
+He is the descendant of Judah who will rule the nations “with an iron scepter” after He returns (Revelation 19:15; Psalm 2:7-9).
+Satan attempted to destroy the woman’s son (Jesus), via crucifixion.
+However, Jesus—the descendant of Judah “who will rule all the nations with an iron scepter”—was resurrected and taken up to God’s throne in heaven.

 The woman, as embodied by a remnant of her Israeli “offspring,” will flee into the desert, to be protected by God, for 1,260 days (Revelation 12:6)—that is, for the last 3½ years of the 70th Week.
 Just as God reserved and protected a remnant of Israelites who were true to Him in the day of Elijah (1 Kings 19:18), so He will protect a remnant in the future.
-This endangered remnant, fleeing the land of Judea, parallels what Jesus spoke about in His Olivet Discourse:
+This endangered remnant, fleeing the land of Judea (probably mostly Jews), parallels what Jesus spoke about in His Olivet Discourse:

 So when you see standing in the holy place “the abomination that causes desolation,” spoken of through the prophet Daniel—let the reader understand—then let those who are in Judea flee to the mountains.
 Let no one on the roof of his house go down to take anything out of the house.
 Let no one in the field go back to get his cloak.
 How dreadful it will be in those days for pregnant women and nursing mothers!
 Pray that your flight will not take place in winter or on the Sabbath.
 For then there will be great distress [great tribulation], unequaled from the beginning of the world until now—and never to be equaled again (Matthew 24:15-21).